makersacademy/chitter-challenge/process.md

 # Process

 Having cloned the project template, I've also added an app file, updated the gemfile, created an index in the new views folder, and made a lib folder for future classes.

+ FEATURE 1 - 'I want to post a message (peep) to chitter'
+  - To post text to my page, I can either store posts in sessions, or in a database.
+For the sake of data persistence, I'm choosing a database.
+  -